jjschweigert/HyperVWorkgroup/README.md

 ## Server Configuration (SConfig) Window

-Here is the main options menu when you load into HyperV server, this is used for quick configuration of the server.
+After booting into Hyper-V Server you should be shown a command prompt window with a menu.
+This is the primary menu for configuring some general server settings.

 ![Default SConfig](resources/images/default_sconfig.png)